-Loss from Discontinued Operations, Net of Tax
+Income (Loss) from Discontinued Operations, Net of Tax

-Losses from discontinued operations, net of tax, were \$124 million, \$32 million and \$299 million in 2017, 2016 and 2015.
+Income (Losses) from discontinued operations, net of tax, were \$5 million, (\$124 million) and (\$32 million) in 2018, 2017 and 2016.

-Loss from discontinued operations, net for 2017 includes an after-tax loss of \$113 million related to the sale of our Brazilian pharmaceutical distribution business within our Distribution Solutions segment, which we acquired through our February 2014 acquisition of Celesio.
+Loss from discontinued operations, net for 2017 includes an after-tax loss of \$113 million related to the sale of our Brazilian pharmaceutical distribution business within our Distribution Solutions segment, which we acquired through our February 2014 acquisition of McKesson Europe.
 In 2015, we committed to a plan to sell this business and the results of operations and cash flows for this business had been classified as discontinued operations since 2015.
 On May 31, 2016, we completed the sale of this business and recognized the loss primarily for the settlement of certain indemnification matters as well as the release of the cumulative translation losses.
-We made a payment of approximately \$100 million related to the sale.
+We made a payment of approximately \$100 million related to the sale in 2017.